ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 In order, here is what they do:
 - The identity function takes anything, returns it unchanged.
 - The square function takes an integer, returns its square.
-- The function taking two strings returns their concatenation with a space character in between.
+- The function taking two strings and returns their concatenation with a space character in between.
 - A function taking a list returns `None`, if the list is empty, and the tail of the list otherwise.

 ## Defining Global Functions

-Defining a global function isn't very different from creating a definition and binding a value to a name.
+Defining a global function isn't very different from binding a value to a name.
 The only difference is that no computation takes place.
 The expression is turned into a function value and bound to the name.
 ```ocaml
 # let f = fun x -> x * x;;
 val f : int -> int = <fun>